-To help with this, we’ve compiled a list of 9 key areas in which training can make all the difference.
+To help with this, we’ve compiled a list of 9 sales training ideas that can make all the difference.
 We’ll cover why each subject is important and provide some effective training ideas to help you team improve in key areas.

 Why is Sales Training So Important?

 When you create effective sales training programs, you empower your teams to attain the knowledge that they need to reach their goals.
 Ultimately, this increases and improves your sales pipeline.